 Today, we push back.

-Naturally, my idea came while standing in the shower.
-From my small apartment in Manhattan's Lower East Side, I wondered how I could curve the curtain, instead of going through the expense and hassle of installing a curved shower rod?
+Naturally, the idea came while standing in the shower: I wondered how I could curve the curtain, not the rod?
+After all, the curved rod was such an expense and remodeling hassle!
 That was my Eureka Moment.
-Read my full story here.
+Read full story here.

 Answer: Because nothing holds them back.

-Hence, the dreaded shower curtain effect: you turn on your shower and the cold wet curtain clings to your body.
-Rapid waterflow in your shower causes rapid airflows, whereby air tends to follow behind each water droplet as it zips though the air.
+We've all experienced the dreaded shower curtain effect: you turn on your shower and the cold wet curtain clings to your body.
+Waterflow in your shower causes airflows, whereby air tends to follow behind each water droplet as it zips though the air.
 So the air from the outside is trying to get inside to follow the rapid waterflow.
 Since you’re standing in a 3-walled enclosure, the only way the outside air can get inside your shower is by going under or around your curtain.
 That’s why the curtain swells inwards and clings to you.

 This phenomenon was discussed on NPR's All Things Considered in a segment by Joe Palca back in 2006.
-The story was amusing, especially for exposing how there actually had been some meansure of scientific controversy as to what actually caused the curain to swell inward:
+The story was amusing, especially for exposing how there actually had been some measure of scientific controversy as to what actually caused the curtain to swell inward: